NicolaGernone/prueba_python/preguntas python.md

    A: SonarQube calculates technical debt based on the effort it would take to fix the issues (code smells, duplications, etc.) in the code.
 It provides the 'Technical Debt Ratio', and if the ratio is above a certain percentage, the quality gate fails, indicating that the technical debt needs to be reduced.

-Sure, I'll provide a few coding-related technical questions for each of the requested topics.

 **Python:**

 1. Q: How would you swap the values of two variables in Python?